 The accidental is a musical note symbol that’s added before a note to change its pitch by a semitone (or half-step).
 There are two types.
 When a note is to be lowered by a semitone, the music notation used is a “flat” sign.
 When a note should be raised, a hashtag symbol (“sharp” sign) is used.
 If a note is no longer intended to be flat or sharp, a “natural” symbol is added in front.

-A set of musical notations ordered by a combination of whole steps and half steps is called a scale.
+A set of musical notations, such as guitar tabs, ordered by a combination of whole steps and half steps is called a scale.
 The two types of scales are major and minor scales, each with further categories.